 The idea is simple: culture is what you act out.
-If you act it out, if the top leaders act it out, the managers and seniors act it out, then you can expect everyone in your company to follow it.
+If you act it out, if the top leaders act it out, the managers and senior employees act it out; then you can expect everyone in your company to follow it.
 Only when you have that, do you really have a consistent, company-wide culture.

-So, first make sure you embody your company’s culture.
+First, make sure you embody your company’s culture.
 Then, make sure you are in sync about it with the top level leadership.
-Then, make sure only people who understand and follow your culture make it to manager or senior positions.
-It means every team has at least one person leading with a good example, which is the key both on team and company level.
+Then, make sure only people who understand and follow your culture make it to manager or leadership positions.
+It means every team has at least one person leading with a good example, which is the key both on the team and the company level.

-It’s best to assign a couple of weeks annually or twice a year, when the leaders actually managing the scaling can discuss the long-term plans with top level leadership.
+It’s best to assign a couple of weeks annually or twice a year, when the leaders actually scaling the team can discuss the long-term plans with top level leadership.
 This should unify the vision, and help keep the focus.

 A few years ago, our developers at Coding Sans had a really tough time with this one project.
 New people were hired constantly, deadlines were closing in, and progress was a lot slower than anticipated.
 So naturally, our co-owners, the CTO and the engineering manager started staying in longer hours and even over the weekends to hit deadlines.